 Works with innovative contents for the time that focus on the expressive power of light, which represent the spearhead of the very rich collections of great patrons of that time, characters of extraordinary interest, united by a passion for painting, entrepreneurs and businessmen in love with beauty, without which we would not have been able to admire these masterpieces today.

-Sometimes donated by the authors themselves and more often purchased to support their painter friends in difficult moments, these works - able to indulge aesthetic pleasure and enrich the largest picture collections - have become sought-after masterpieces even by the great art connoisseurs of our day.
+Sometimes donated by the authors themselves and more often purchased to support painter friends in difficult moments, these works - able to indulge aesthetic pleasure and enrich the largest collections - have become masterpieces sought after even by the great art connoisseurs of our days.

 Designed to compare the works of the "Macchia" (1856-1868) Tuscan naturalism (1865-1900), the exhibition offers a visual narration from the birth to the evolution and to the end of the artistic experience of the Macchiaioli and of their entourage, from 1856 to late 1900s.